How Long Does Divorce Take in Florida?

 What If My Spouse Becomes Violent or Harasses Me?

+If domestic violence or harassment occurs, we can help.
+It may be possible to obtain an injunction for protection, which is also known as a restraining order.
 You can obtain an injunction for protection if your spouse, a family member or a member of your household has physically abused or assaulted you or your child.
 Harassment and threats of violence can also be grounds for a restraining order under Florida law.

 Law enforcement and courts take cases of domestic violence and abuse very seriously.
 If you are a victim, we can provide you with the compassionate support you need throughout your case.